tochman/the_blue_print/chapters/09-2-quality-assurance.md

 ::: important
 **The QA Mindset Shift**

-QA automation isn't about replacing good development practices—it's about amplifying them.
+QA automation isn't about replacing good development practices.
+It's about amplifying them.
 The goal is to catch different types of issues at the most appropriate time and cost.
 A unit test catches logic errors in seconds; a security scan catches vulnerabilities before deployment; user testing catches usability issues automated tools miss.

 **Key principle**: Build quality in at every stage, don't just test quality at the end.
 :::